That time when Toronto was in love with Niagara Falls

 Fast forward 40 years and the less-monied were taking the bus to Niagara Falls.
 This was the period when motels went boom.
 In 1945 there were exactly zero motels in Niagara Falls.
 By 1955, there were almost 80.
 10 years later there were 115.

-Less than a quarter of these places remain, but modern Niagara Falls was born during this period, and its remains are still on display in the form of (amongst others) The Cadillac Motel (magnificent but dead neon sign), The White Rose Motel, and the A-1 (triangle-tipped architecture).
+Less than a quarter of these places remain, but modern Niagara Falls was born during this period, and its remains are still on display in the form of (amongst others) The Cadillac Motel, The White Rose Motel, and the A-1 (triangle-tipped architecture).

 If you drive far enough along Lundy's Lane, you pass the QEW and things get progressively more sketchy.
 This is where the strip clubs are.
 The Sundowner.
 Cristal Club.
 Here you rent rooms by the month.
 This is the residue of the motel boom.